samgehrlich/TimeMan/README.md

 -	User can add thier own tasks and todo lists that can be saved and repeated as seprate elements to save time.
 -	Seamless implementation with other softwares such as Canvas/Email and other tools.

-Use your Android device to create your own calnder and plans.
+Use your Android device to create your own calendar and plans.
 Create a personalized profile that caters to your time needs.
 Create reminders and tasks based on what you did in past saving you time.
 Receive alerts about upcoming tasks and plans.

 ## Storyboard